FREE BUDGET WORKSHEET DOWNLOAD!

 These cinnamon rolls are my kid's favorites.

-In fact, last night as I was baking them, my eleven-year-old sweet girl informed me that she expected me to make them for all of the guests on her wedding day.
+In fact, several years ago as I was baking them, my then eleven-year-old sweet girl informed me that she expected me to make them for all of the guests on her wedding day.

-Turning these into their favorite Valentine treat is simple enough, and my family (of course) loved the results.
+Turning these cinnamon rolls into their favorite Valentine treat is simple enough, and my family (of course) loved the results.

 - 1 loaf frozen bread dough, thawed, not risen (I usually use Rhodes dough or the Kroger brand)